Paymo Logo

 Takeaway

-But what you truly need when writing the project charter is motivation and an understanding of its purpose.
+However, writing the project charter requires motivation and an understanding of its purpose.

-If you’re still not convinced about the importance of this document, just keep in mind you’re not writing it just because you were told to.
-A project charter can actually help establish project member authorities, guide the overall project development, and ease the project approval process.
+If you’re still not convinced about the importance of this document, keep in mind you’re not writing it just because you were told to.
+A project charter can help establish project member authorities, guide overall project development, and ease approval.

-Putting together a project charter is only one of the several responsibilities a project manager can have.
-Check out our full guide to them.
-Also, read more about PMI, different certifications, and the many a methodology of project management in this guide.
+Putting together a project charter is only one of a project manager’s responsibilities.
+Check out our complete guide to them.
+Also, read more about PMI, different certifications, and the many methodologies of project management in this guide.

-Also, if you wondered what is a product owner, or is a product manager and project manager the same position, then read this article for beginners that outlines what is the necessary skill set, experience, and focus of the two.
+Also, if you wondered what a product owner is or if a product manager and project manager are in the same position, then read this article for beginners that outlines the necessary skill set, experience, and focus of the two.

-If you found this article useful, please spread the knowledge and share it with your teammates and followers.
+If you found this helpful article, please spread the knowledge and share it with your teammates and followers.

 Read More